Pushing the limits of self-supervised ResNets: Can we outperform supervised learning without labels on ImageNet?: Introduction

 \section{Introduction}

-Large-scale \emph{foundation models} \cite{bommasani2021opportunities}---in particular for language \cite{devlin2018bert, brown2020language} and multimodal domains \cite{radford2021learning}---are an important recent development in representation learning.
-The idea that massive models can be trained without labels in an unsupervised (or self-supervised) manner and be readily adapted, in a few- or zero-shot setting, to perform well on a variety of downstream tasks is important for many problem areas for which labeled data is expensive and impractical to obtain.

-Multi-view \emph{contrastive} objectives have emerged as a successful strategy for representation learning \cite{chen2020simple, he2019momentum}.
-However, downstream utility\footnote{Commonly measured by how well a method performs under a standard linear evaluation protocol on ImageNet.
-See section~\ref{sec:results:linear}} of these representations has until now never exceeded the performance of supervised learning, limiting their usefulness.
-In this work we show that it is possible to train a representation without using labels which outperforms an established supervised baseline using the same network architecture in a like-for-like comparison on ImageNet.
+Large-scale \emph{foundation models} \citep{bommasani2021opportunities}---in particular for language \citep{devlin2018bert, brown2020language} and multimodal domains \citep{radford2021learning}---are an important recent development in representation learning.
+The idea that massive models can be trained without labels in an unsupervised (or self-supervised) manner and be readily adapted, in a few- or zero-shot setting, to perform well on a variety of downstream tasks is important for many problem areas for which labeled data is expensive or impractical to obtain. \emph{Contrastive} objectives have emerged as a successful strategy for representation learning \citep{chen2020simple, he2019momentum, mitrovic2020representation}.
+However, downstream utility\footnote{Downstream utility is commonly measured by how well a method performs under the standard linear evaluation protocol on ImageNet; see section~\ref{sec:results:linear}.} of these representations has until now never exceeded the performance of supervised training of the same architecture, thus limiting their wide adoption.

-To achieve this we build on the Representation Learning via Invariant Causal Mechanisms (\relic) framework \cite{mitrovic2020representation} which learns representations based on the principle of \emph{invariant prediction}.
-Unlike other methods, \relic{} explicitly enforces invariance over the relationship between similar and dissimilar points in the dataset via an additional term in the loss function. \relic{} learns representations that more closely follow the geometry of the underlying data \cite{mitrovic2020representation}.
-This property ensures the learned representations transfer well to downstream tasks.

-In this paper, we propose \alpharelic{} which leverages the theoretical understanding of \relic{} with better strategies for selecting similar and dissimilar points and incorporates these into both the contrastive and invariance objectives.
-As a result \alpharelic{} achieves a new state-of-the-art performance in self-supervised learning on a wide range of ResNet architectures.
-Furthermore, \alpharelic{} is the first self-supervised representation learning method that outperforms the supervised ResNet50 baseline on linear ImageNet evaluation across $1\times$, $2\times$ and $4\times$ variants (figure~\ref{fig:top1}), as established in \cite{chen2020simple}; note that other work outperforms this baseline \cite{caron2021emerging} but do so by using a different network architecture to the baseline, and thus are not a like-for-like comparison of network architectures.
-We demonstrate how to outperform the supervised baseline by changing the self-supervised training scheme without needing to change the network architecture.
-On top-$1$ classification accuracy on ImageNet \alpharelic{} achieves $77.1\%, 78.$ with a ResNet50, while with a ResNet200 $2\times$ it achieves $80.6\%$.